plaid/plaid-postman/README.md

 ## [Plaid API](https://www.plaid.com/docs)

 Click the button below to start testing Plaid Sandbox endpoints using Postman!
-Please make sure the `Sandbox` environment is selected in the upper right hand corner of the screen and that the `public_key`, `client_id`, and `secret` are set.
+Please make sure the `Sandbox` environment is selected in the upper right hand corner of the screen and that the `public_key`, `client_id`, and `secret` are set under `Current Value`.
 These values can be found on your Plaid [dashboard](https://dashboard.plaid.com/account/keys).

 ![eye.png](./images/Eye.png)